 This feature length documentary on Cary Grant is surprisingly wonderful and fairly comprehensive.
 It does not ignore some of the more controversial aspects of Grant’s life (although it has a tendency to play them down) and it discusses his career in more detail than some of the other documentaries available about the actor.
 It is consistently interesting and a welcome addition to this release.
 Many are likely to prefer this feature over all of the others on the disc.

 Teaser Trailer: A Guided Tour with Alfred Hitchcock

 This is an interesting theatrical trailer featuring Alfred Hitchcock himself.

 Vintage trailers are usually interesting and this one is no exception.
 However, the trailer featuring Hitchcock is superior.

 This is a black and white television spot for the film.
 It is quite like the theatrical trailer for the film.

 A collection of stills and behind the scenes photos from the film.
 It also includes additional photos from the shooting of Destination Hitchcock: The Making of North by Northwest.

-Warner Brothers has provided Hitchcock fans with an amazing Blu-ray release of profound quality and substance.
+Warner Brothers has provided Hitchcock fans with an amazing Blu-ray release that includes a terrific transfer and a vast collection of worthwhile supplements.
 The 8K restoration and transfer is truly beautiful.
 This disk is essential.